PanosEconomou/notes/Conformal_Fields/Boson.md

 $$
 \theta(z,\bar z) = \frac{X_0}{R} -i\theta_0 \log z\bar z + i \sum_{n\neq 0} \frac{\theta_n}{n} \left( z^{-n} + \bar z^{-n} \right).
 $$
 But this naively seems that unlike Dirichlet boundary conditions we only have 1 Neumann condition.
-This makes little sense, because under orbifolding we should exchange the two.
+This makes little sense, because under T-duality we should exchange the two.
 The extra degree of freedom comes because we can keep adding a boundary term in this action of the form
 $$
 B = 2\pi g R\int_{\partial \Sigma} \alpha dX.
 $$